sashajane19/HPLC_commdet/README.md

 Kramer, S.J., D.A.
 Siegel, and J.R.
 Graff (2020).
 Phytoplankton community composition determined from co-variability among phytoplankton pigments from the NAAMES field campaign.
 Frontiers in Marine Science, 7(215), 1-15, https://doi.org/10.3389/fmars.2020.00215.

-And please also cite the authors of the method that you use:
+And please also cite the authors of the method(s) that you use in your published analysis:

 (1) WGCNA: Zhang, B., and S. Horvath (2005), A general framework for Weighted Gene Co-Expression Network Analysis, Statistical Applications in Genetics and Molecular Biology, 4(1), 1-45, doi:10.2202/1544-6115.1128.